-Deciding in difficulties is a string of ifs and buts.
-It only confuses.
+Deciding on difficulties is a string of ifs and buts.
+It only confuses me.
 Check the database in your mind, evaluate your opinion carefully, and compare it with the suggestions.
-Only than shape it into steps and a chain of action.
+Only then shape it into steps and a chain of action.
 Then be single-minded on implementation.
 Clear all the confusion from your mind.
 Put all of your hard but sincere efforts to make it a success.
 Settle on less than success is a half failure.

 Believe in You

-You are not the only, but a major stakeholder.
-Others can have a face-saving in case of fall back but you don’t.
-Believe in yourself and believe it strong.
+You are not the only one, but a major stakeholder.
+Others can have a face-saving in case of a fallback but you don’t.
+Believe in yourself and believe it strongly.
 The options exist, only before taking the decision.
 Now is the single option of implantation.
 A failure can be out of oblivion but it must not be out of short sights of implementation.
-Success is your celebration but facing the fall back with honor is a leader’s job.
+Success is your celebration but facing the fallback with honor is a leader’s job.

 Odds are Options

-The mangers and leaders normally respond to risks.
+Managers and leaders normally respond to risks.
 If the risk is not immediate we start ignoring it.
 Make a 360 change to your risk assessment approach.
 Risks are the beauty of work and life as a whole.
 Never allow them to blast as a bombshell.
-Know the techniques to locate and defusing it at an appropriate time.
+Know the techniques to locate and defuse it at an appropriate time.
 You have enough time before the timer starts ticking.